Deutsche Bahn board postpones decision on Arriva, Schenker

 Arriva, which Deutsche Bahn bought for 1.6 billion pounds ($2.42 billion) in 2010, posted earnings before interest, taxes, depreciation, and amortization of 498 million euros on sales of 4.5 billion euros in 2014.

-The German government canceled a previous attempt to sell a minority stake in Deutsche Bahn when the global financial crisis hit in 2008.
+The German government cancelled a previous attempt to sell a minority stake in Deutsche Bahn when the global financial crisis hit in 2008.

 Deutsche Bahn operates rail networks, stations, a long-distance and a regional rail business and has Arriva and Schenker.
 If Deutsche Bahn does opt to list Arriva, it may float 25 percent of the bus and train.